 Workers with Herniated Discs May Be Entitled to Benefits

 Herniated discs can occur due to a singular, traumatic accident or they may develop over time, with repeated pressure placed on the spine.
 Herniated disc injuries caused by work activities are generally compensable under the Pennsylvania Workers’ Compensation Act.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. represent workers in herniated disc claims throughout Pennsylvania.
+The experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. represent workers in herniated disc claims throughout Pennsylvania.

 What is a Herniated Disc?

 Spinal discs are small, rubbery pads between each vertebra that hold the spine together.
 Injury occurs when one of those discs slips or ruptures.
 In some cases, the injured party does not even realize he or she is injured because the herniated disc causes no pain and the injury heals on its own.
 However, less commonly, a herniated disc may require medication, physical therapy, or surgery.

 Symptoms vary, depending on the size and location of the injury.
 Typically, pain is experienced in the low back, but can also occur in the neck, chest, buttocks, or down the back of one leg.
 Symptoms of a herniated disc injury in the neck (cervical) or the back (lumbar) may include:

 How Do Herniated Disc Injuries Happen at Work?